 Playing a new video game in front of other people can be stressful, especially if you are playing online with other players.
 While watching playthroughs online is helpful, watching your friends play a video game is even better!
 When you are with your friends, you enjoy yourself more and tend to find games more fun and interesting.
 If your friends are playing a video game that seems interesting to you, stick around and watch it for a while!
 Not only will you learn about the game, but you will also have a laugh and maybe even get some pointers on how to play.

 How do you play video games?

 Practice Playing Video Games Often

-You’ve probably heard the saying, “practice makes perfect” - the same applies to getting better at video games.
-If you want to improve your video game skills, you’ll need to play the game often.
-Going a week or longer without gaming at least once will surely leave your skills rusty.
+You’ve probably heard the saying, “practice makes perfect”—the same applies to getting better at video games.
+If you want to improve your video game skills, you’ll need to play often.
+Going a week or longer without gaming will surely leave you rusty.

 Once you feel comfortable with your video game skills, you should try your hand at playing online.
 Playing against other people will provide a new level of difficulty and dip your toes into competitive gaming.
 The tactics and behavior of other players will differ from the computer enemies you’ve been facing; they may not be as predictable or fall for the same trap.
 Playing online will also get you used to player interaction, some of which may not be pleasant.
 Remember to separate yourself from the game a little and don’t take negative comments to heart.

 3. Play With Players More Skilled Than Yourself